ucberkeley/savio-training-jupyterhub-2017/jh-intro.md

 # IPython clusters: one node cluster -- setup

 One can do parallel processing in a variety of ways in Python.
 Here we'll cover IPython parallel clusters.
 We'll start with a one node cluster.
+By default the parallel workers will run Python 3.5.1, so it's best to start a Python 3 notebook.

 Such clusters (except for basic testing) should be run under the `Savio - 1 node` or `Savio2 - 1 node` job profile.